-Tanzania and Zambia have the technical, institutional and financial capacity to generate income from that sale of goods and services to the private sector (see Table 5.1).
-In addition, these countries exhibit great potential to increase their revenue through partnerships with the private sector.
+Tanzania, Uganda and Zambia have the technical, institutional and financial capacity to generate income from the sale of goods and services to the private sector (see Table 5.1).
+In addition, these countries exhibit considerable potential to increase their revenue through partnerships with the private sector.
 This potential is a result of a positive enabling environment for public-private partnerships (PPPs), as well as effective communication channels to disseminate information.
-In addition, the staff of the NHMSs in Tanzania and Zambia have adequate technical capacity to analyse and package weather data, which provides the opportunity to start engaging with end users to develop tailored products and services.
+In addition, the staff of the NHMSs in Tanzania, Uganda and Zambia have adequate technical capacity to analyse and package weather data, which provides the opportunity to start engaging with end users to develop tailored products and services.

-While the NHMSs in Uganda, Malawi and Ethiopia are functional, their capacity to generate income from sales of goods and services to the private sector is hindered by the following challenges: i) limited technical capacity to generate tailored products and services to meet the specific needs of private sector clients; and ii) an inadequate political framework for regulating PPPs (see Table 5.1).
-These challenges are exacerbated by limited funding from their governments.
+While the NHMSs in Ethiopia and Malawi are functional, their capacity to generate income from the sale of goods and services to the private sector is hindered by limited technical capacity to generate tailored products and services to meet the specific needs of private sector clients (see Tables 5.1 and 5.2).
+This problem is exacerbated by limited funding from the government.
 The network of weather observation stations in these countries are also often not extensive enough to generate fine-scale weather data (see Table 5.1).
+Ethiopia's capacity to generate income through partnerships with the private sector is further limited by an inadequate political framework for regulating PPPs.
+This problem has been largely overcome by Malawi, having adopted a PPP Bill and established a PPP Commission to create a positive enabling environment for PPPs in the country.